Updating Yandex StoreDoc cluster settings

 Changing Yandex StoreDoc settings

-You can change the DBMS settings for the hosts in your cluster.
+You can change the DBMS settings for your cluster hosts.

 Note